RohmSemiconductor/Linux-Kernel-Sensor-Drivers/_includes/simple_i2c_dt_example.md

 - "reg" must be device's I2C address.
 {%- if page.dtsupply %}
 - {{ page.dtsupply }} refers to the regulator supplying power to the device.
+{%- endif %}
+{%- if page.dtintparent %}
+- "interrupt-parent" refers to the interrupt controlled IRQ is wired to.
+{%- endif %}
+{%- if page.dtints %}
+- "interrupts" specifies the pin in parent interrupt controller.
+See interrupt controller binding document for details.
 {% endif %}
 {% if page.bindinglink %}
 See [the binding document]({{ page.bindinglink }}) for more information.